-Electro-membrane processes have been recently investigated in hybrid configuration as pre or post-treatment steps of desalination (often RO) units to increase the plant recovery [32], reduce the energetic consumption [33,34] or valorize the remaining brine [35].
+Electro-membrane processes have recently been investigated in hybrid configuration as pre- or post-treatment steps of desalination (often RO) units to increase plant recovery [32], reduce energy consumption [33,34] or valorise the remaining brine [35].
 Electrodialysis (ED) [36] stacks are based on the presence of several repeating units, called cell pairs, terminated by two electrodes, a cathode and an anode.
-A cell pair consists of a cation exchange membrane (CEM), an anion exchange membrane (AEM) and two spacers that separate the alternating membranes and create the channel for the flow of a diluate and a concentrate solution [37].
+A cell pair consists of a cation exchange membrane (CEM), an anion exchange membrane (AEM) and two spacers that separate the alternating membranes and create the channels for the flow of a diluate and a concentrate solution [37].
 When an electric field is applied, cations move towards the cathode, passing through the CEM and being rejected by the subsequent AEM; conversely, anions cross the AEM moving towards the anode, but are blocked by the following CEM.
 Thanks to the selective action of the ion exchange membranes (IEMs), ions are removed from the diluted compartment and retained in the adjacent concentrated compartment.
-Electrodialysis is a well-known process whose main application is the brackish water desalination, although the research is focused on investigating higher performance membranes and optimising operating conditions to make ED a cost-effective process for seawater desalination [38,39].
-Reverse Electrodialysis (RED) is a more recent electro-membrane process that is based on the same configuration as the ED stack, but uses controlled mixing between two solutions at a concentration gradient to produce energy that can be used by an external utility [40,41].
+Electrodialysis is a well-known process whose main application is brackish water desalination, although research is focused on investigating higher performance membranes and optimising operating conditions to make ED a cost-effective process for seawater desalination [38,39].
+Reverse Electrodialysis (RED) is a more recent electro-membrane process that is based on the same configuration as the ED stack, but it is operated in the opposite way: it uses the controlled mixing between two solutions being at a different concentration to produce spontaneously energy that can be used to supply an external load [40,41].
 In the A-RED process [42] the spontaneous ion flux from the brine to the permeate exploited in RED is enhanced by the application of an external voltage like in ED.

-While electro-membrane processes have been widely tested with synthetic solutions of one salt, most commonly NaCl, in recent years there has been a great deal of interest in the literature in studying membranes performance in the presence of multiple ions.
-Several studies focus on the modification/design of new membranes with greater selectivity to ion passage.
+While electro-membrane processes have been widely tested with synthetic solutions of one salt, most commonly NaCl, there has been a great deal of interest in recent years in studying membrane performance in the presence of multiple ions.
+Several studies focused on the modification/design of new membranes with greater selectivity to ion passage.
 Regarding the use of AEM, different types of crosslinked AEMs were prepared and compared in terms of chlorides versus sulfates selectivity showing values ranging from ~1 to ~5 depending on the type of AEM [43].
-A modified anion membrane was synthesized to selectively separate chlorides from sulphates from a mixed solutions [44]; the authors reached a separation factor (ratio between chlorides and sulphates fluxes) of 5.7, which was much higher compared to the commercial FAB-PK-130.
-Golubenko and Yaroslavtsev [45] studied the Cl/SO4 selectivity in surfate-sulfonated AEMs obtaining an increasing trend with current up to a maximum value of 5.5.
+A modified AEM was synthesized to separate selectively chlorides from sulphates from a mixed solution [44]; the authors reached a separation factor (ratio between chlorides and sulphates fluxes) of 5.7, which was much higher compared to the commercial FAB-PK-130 membrane.
+Golubenko and Yaroslavtsev [45] studied Cl/SO4 selectivity in surfate-sulfonated AEMs obtaining an increasing trend with current and reaching a maximum value of 5.5.
 Different AEMs were fabricated for selective separation of mono/divalent anions [46].
-The chlorides selectivity respect to sulfates of the DSA AEM was increased up to 47, probably due to both the pore-size sieving effect and the electrostatic repulsion.
-Regarding CEM transport studies, RALEX CEM were modified with sulfated zirconia to increase calcium versus sodium separation efficiency in water treatments [47].
+The chlorides selectivity with respect to sulfates of the DSA AEM was increased up to 47, probably due to both the pore-size sieving effect and electrostatic repulsion.
+Regarding CEM transport studies, RALEX CEM were modified with sulfated zirconia to increase calcium versus sodium separation efficiency in water treatment [47].
 However, the work is mainly focused on the effect of current on transport numbers and ion permselectivity, demonstrating a higher Ca/Na selectivity for doped membranes up to 3.8, obtained at low current density/limiting current density ratio.
-Zwitterion structured CEM showed higher Na/Mg selectivity due to the presence of carbolic acid, sulfonic acid groups and quaternary ammonium groups that enhanced the transport of sodium to a permeability up to 58 [48].
+Zwitterion structured CEM showed higher Na/Mg selectivity due to the presence of carbolic acid, sulfonic acid groups and quaternary ammonium groups that enhanced the transport of sodium to a permeability of up to 58 [48].